aislab/dal/README.md

 This means that what is actually running now is not the code in the base directory, but the copy thereof in the run's own source directory.

-When resuming an existing run, you should indicate whether or not you want to copy the source files again or not.
+When resuming an existing run, you should indicate whether or not you want to copy the source files again.
 If the `-u` flag ("update") is set, the source files in the base directory will be copied to the `runs/RUN_NAME/source/` directory again.

 A few implications:
 -   Modifying source in the base directory does not affect a running run.